 Tres Cruces

-From the Tres Cruces Natural Viewpoint, you can see one of the most spectacular and secret sunrises in the world!
-We are not exaggerating.
-This viewpoint is located in Paucartambo, just over 100 km southeast of the city of Cusco.
-It´s called Tres Cruces because, during the winter solstice (June 21) and a few days before and after, a phenomenon occurs in which the atmosphere of the place distorts the sunlight, making the illusion that there is not one, but 3 suns that light the earth.
+Here you will experience something that is not often seen.
+From the Tres Cruses Viewpoint, witness one of the most spectacular, secret sunrises on the planet.
+Located around 100km from Cusco this viewpoint is called Tres Cruses because on June 21, this is the winter solstice, and a few days before and after, a natural phenomenon occurs. the atmosphere distorts the sunlight, giving the illusion that there is not one but 3 suns that give a gold glow over the land.